cmarshman/My-Portfolio/README.md

 ## Installation

-No installation is necessary
+No installation is necessary.

 ## Purpose

-The purpose of this project is to give a functional look at my front end abilities and to display previous projects to potential employeers
+The purpose of this project is to give a functional look at my front end abilities and to display previous projects to potential employeers.

 ## Functionality